AJ-Horch/SQL_capstone_project/README.md

 # Introduction
 Exploring the data job market!
-Focusing on data analyst and scientist roles, this project explores top-paying jobs, in-demand skills and wehere high demand meets high salary in data analytics.
+Focusing on data analyst and scientist roles, this project explores top-paying jobs, in-demand skills and where high demand meets high salary in data analytics.

 See queries here: [project_sql_folder](/project_sql/)